Journalism Students Graduate on Time

-The Michigan State University Office of Planning and Budgets tracks the average number of years that students take to graduate ("time to degree").
-It also follows student retention ("persistence") and counts the time it takes a cohort to graduate ("rate of graduation") for individual majors.
-MSU JRN has a strong sustained record over the years, helping students successfully progress in their education and graduate on time.
+The Michigan State University Office of Planning and Budgets tracks the average number of years that students take to graduate (“time to degree”) and follows student retention (called “persistence”) and counts the time it takes a cohort to graduate (“rate of graduation”) for the individual majors.
+As you see below, Journalism majors have a great record that has sustained over the years.

 Time to Degree

 Time to Degree is the average of the number of years it takes students to graduate.

 The facts: For Journalism majors who graduated in the 2016-2017 academic year, the average time it took them to graduate was 4.1 years—even with an internship.